linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 4 - Fixed-Income Securities/Chapter 14 - Bond Prices and Yields.md

 FV 1,000 The bond will provide a one-time cash flow of 1,000 when it matures.

-Given these inputs, you now use the calculator to find the interest rate at which  $1,276.76 actually equals the present value of the 60 payments of$ 40 plus the one-time payment of 1,000 at maturity.
+Given these inputs, you now use the calculator to find the interest rate at which  \$1,276.76 actually equals the present value of the 60 payments of\$ 40 plus the one-time payment of 1,000 at maturity.
 On some calculators, you first punch the "compute" key (labeled COMP or CPT) and then enter i.
 You should find that i = 3, or 3\% semiannually, as we claimed.
 Notice that just as the cash flows are paid semiannually, the computed interest rate is a rate per semi-annual time period.
 The bond equivalent yield will be reported in the financial press as 6\%.

 Excel also contains built-in functions that you can use to find yield to maturity.
 Example 14.6, along with Spreadsheet 14.2, illustrates these functions.